ddg111088/GUVI_Final_Project/README.md

 Here are some of the advantages of using undersampling and SMOTE to balance data:

-.They can be effective in improving the performance of machine learning models on imbalanced datasets.
+They can be effective in improving the performance of machine learning models on imbalanced datasets.
-.They are relatively easy to implement.
+They are relatively easy to implement.
-.They can be used with a variety of machine learning algorithms.
+They can be used with a variety of machine learning algorithms.

 I used the F1 score to evaluate the performance of my binary classification model.
 The F1 score is a measure of accuracy that takes into account both the false positive rate and the false negative rate.
 It is calculated as the harmonic mean of precision and recall.